MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-hotfixing-appsource-app.md

 A `hotfix` is generally the submission of a new version of an AppSource app outside the planned scheduling, whether the hotfix applies to the latest major, latest minor app, or a previous version.

-However, for AppSource apps, the term `hotfix` is used to refer to the submission of a new version which isn't the latest version of the app.
-For example, if you have version 2.0.0.0 of your app available in AppSource and you submit a new version 1.5.0.0, then version 1.5.0.0 is considered a hotfix because 1.5.0.0 won't be the latest version available.
+However, for AppSource apps, the term `hotfix` is used to refer to the submission of a new version, which isn't the latest version of the app.
+For example, if you have version 2.0.0.0 of your app available in AppSource and you submit a new version 1.5.0.0, then version 1.5.0.0 is considered a hotfix because 1.5.0.0 isn't the latest version available.

 > [!IMPORTANT]
 > When you submit a hotfix, don't update the version of your offer in Partner Center to match the hotfix version submitted because the version shown in Partner Center on the AppSource marketplace listing shows the latest version.